 Acid reflux, a painful condition that can cause burning in the chest and behind the breastbone, typically stems from eating certain foods like hummus.
-People who enjoy eating this ethnic food could potentially still incorporate this dip into their diet by following a low-acid hummus recipe.
+People who enjoy eating hummus could potentially still incorporate the dip into their diet by following a low-acid hummus recipe.

 Read more: Hummus & Constipation